rust-lang/rust-wiki-backup/Lib-rand.md

        - http://burtleburtle.net/bob/rand/isaacafa.html
        - ISAAC is the main RNG used in rust at the moment
        - I've found little/no information about ISAAC-64
+       - ["On the pseudo-random generator ISAAC" Aumasson 2006](http://eprint.iacr.org/2006/438.pdf) (details some problems in ISAAC and proposes a slight improvement ISAAC+)
     - [Mersenne Twister](http://en.wikipedia.org/wiki/Mersenne_twister)
        - "The Mersenne twister is the default random number generator for Python,[7][8] Ruby,[9] R,[10] PHP,[11] MATLAB and also available in C++[12] since C++11."
        - "The algorithm in its native form is not suitable for cryptography"